stpremkumar/nbdn_store/project_notes.markdown

 * All of the specs for a given component are found in a file named [ComponentName].specs.cs

+* All stubs will be placed in a stub namespace under the namespace where the contracts they are stubbing live.

+* All stubs will be prefixed with the name Stub

 ##Construction of a Front Controller